narendergakka/reinvent24-smb306/demo-project/README.md

 2. Launch Visual Studio code and open the source code folder: File -> Open Folder..

 # Usage
+Run sam sync from the VS code terminal window for triggering the sam build and deploy.
+Here is the syntax - sam sync --stack-name <<stack-name>> --region <<region-name>>

-Refer session recording for details.
+Refer session recording for more details.

+# CleanUp
+Use sam delete for deleting the stack - sam delete --stack-name <<stack-name>> --region <<region-name>>